matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 [See the order property demo on CodePen](https://codepen.io/matuzo/pen/XooEXd) or read more about the [order property on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/order).

 ### Absolute positioning
 It’s possible to combine absolute positioning and explicit placement.
-I haven’t found a use case yet in any of my projects but I believe it’s interesting how an positioned item behaves in a grid.
+I haven’t found a use case yet in any of my projects but it’s interesting how a positioned item behaves inside a grid.

 In the following 3 by 2 grid with 6 items I’m moving the second item from line 2 to line 3 by applying `grid-column: 3`.
 Since I haven’t set the row property explicitly and I haven’t placed other items, all subsequent items move one cell with the explicitly placed item.
 DOM order still matches visual order.